chianti-ga/watermark-cli/README.md

 - `-r, --recursive` - Recursively apply watermark to all images in the specified directory
 - `-p, --pdf` - Create PDF of watermarked image(s) instead of an image
-- `-p, --pattern <PATTERN>` - Pattern of watermark [default: diagonal] [possible values: diagonal, horizontal, vertical, random, cross-diagonal]
+- `-p, --pattern <PATTERN>` - Pattern of watermark [default: diagonal] [possible values: diagonal, horizontal, vertical, random, cross-diagonal] (NOT IMPLEMENTED AT THE MOMENT)
 - `-h, --help` - Print help
 - `-V, --version` - Print version